-The snowdrop flower that comes from a small bulb is always the first flower to bloom in High Plains gardens (usually you see the first flower in mid-February through early March).
+The snowdrop flower that comes from a small bulb is always the first flower to bloom in High Plains gardens (usually you see the first flower in mid-February through early March), even under a blanket of snow.
 While it is quite small, looking like three drops of milk hanging from a stem, it does wonders for the spirit when it blooms in the snow.
 It’s Latin name is appropriately “Galanthus” which means “milk-white flowers.”

 These are not common bulbs to find but most good garden centers will carry snowdrops.
-They are also available via mail order.
-They are available in the Fall and should be planted prior to winter setting in.
+They are also readily available via mail order.
+They are commonly sold in the Fall and should be planted prior to winter setting in.
 Make a note on your calendar now for to purchase them in late September.
 They bloom best and earliest in a sunny location.

 The next flower to bloom in Cheyenne will be the early dwarf Iris reticulata (blue) and Iris danfordiae (yellow).